abdulwaheed76/practices/README.md

    in database (less recommended).
 Further testing will be based on this
 2. .
 At this stage, you should fully know what input will result in what output later.
 3. Make different and several cases for input and output.
 E.g table search, sort, group, total, etc.
-4. Hit controller/ api with different params etc for things mentioned in #2
+4. Hit controller/ api with different params etc for things mentioned above.
 5. Compare output of #3 with expected output.
 If development is not completed , tests will fail and that is fine.
 This will help the developer also to do development and test it seamlessly.